scmacdon/AWSTracker/Readme.md

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

+This document contains the following sections:

++ Create an IntelliJ project named AWSItemTracker
++ Add the Spring POM dependencies to your project
++ Setup the Java packages in your project
++ Create the Java logic for a secure web application
++ Create the Spring Security classes
++ Create the main controller class
++ Create the WorkItem class
++ Create the JDBC Classes
++ Create the Service classes
++ Create the HTML files
++ Create a Script file that performs AJAX requests
++ Create a JAR file for the AWS Tracker application
++ Setup the RDS instance
++ Deploy the application to the AWS Elastic Beanstalk

 ## Section 1 - Create an IntelliJ project named AWSItemTracker

 Create a new IntelliJ project named **AESItemTracker** by performing these steps: